-Although the Company is not a party to the Mutual Support Agreement, the Board unanimously approved the nomination of each of the designees thereunder for election to the Board at each of the 2011 Annual Meeting and the 2012 Annual Meeting.
+Although the Company is not a party to the Mutual Support Agreement, the Board unanimously approved the nomination of each of the designees thereunder for election to the Board at each of the 2011 Annual Meeting, the 2012 Annual Meeting and the 2013 Annual Meeting.

-On July 31, 2012, Krassner L.P. disposed of 26,550,047 shares of our common stock, resulting in Mr. Krassner and his affiliates beneficially owning less than five percent (5%) of the outstanding shares of our common stock.
+On July 31, 2012, Krassner L.P. disposed of 26,550,047 shares of our Common Stock, resulting in Mr. Krassner and his affiliates beneficially owning less than five percent (5%) of the outstanding shares of our Common Stock.
 Accordingly, Mr. Krassner ceased to have rights and obligations under the terms of the Mutual Support Agreement, including any right to designate a director to the Board, to jointly select the NP Independent Representative from a list pre-approved by Newcastle or to jointly pre-approve a list of nominees from which the Seller Independent Representative is selected by Newcastle.
-Mr. Esch maintains his rights and obligations under the Mutual Support Agreement, including the right to designate a director to the Board, to select the NP Independent Representative from a list pre-approve a list of nominees from which the Seller Independent Representative and to pre-approve a list of nominees from a list pre-approved by Newcastle and to pre-approve a list of nominees from a list pre-approved by Newcastle and to pre-approve a list of nominees from a list pre-approved by Newcastle.
+Mr. Esch maintains his rights and obligations under the Mutual Support Agreement, including the right to designate a director to the Board, to select the NP Independent Representative from a list pre-approved by Newcastle and to pre-approve a list of nominees from which the Seller Independent Representative is selected by Newcastle.
 On September 20, 2012, Mr. Krassner resigned as a director of the Company.
+On November 19, 2013 the board appointed Mr. Roddey to fill the existing vacancy created by the resignation of Mr. Krassner.